-Honors in German or Russian
+Honors in German

-Honors Expectations: German and Russian Studies
+Honors Expectations: German Studies

-Honors in German or Russian is a special distinction reserved for those students who have excelled in their academic accomplishments throughout their time at Bates and have completed a thesis project with certain distinguishing characteristics and features.
+Honors in German is a special distinction reserved for those students who have excelled in their academic accomplishments throughout their time at Bates and have completed a thesis project with certain distinguishing characteristics and features.
 The awarding of Honors requires that the student and the thesis meet all of the criteria specified below.
 The thesis advisor has the authority to withdraw the student from the Honors program at any time prior to the submission deadline for the written thesis.
 The oral examination committee members have final authority in judging whether the student has satisfactorily met the criteria for the awarding of Honors.

 1. General Approach

-The thesis must explore a novel question or topic within the field of German or Russian studies and use methods appropriate to the field of inquiry.
+The thesis must explore a novel question or topic within the field of German studies and use methods appropriate to the field of inquiry.
 This exploration should be exemplary in its design, methodological rigor, breadth, or depth and ideally will be characterized by exceptional work in more than one of these facets.
 The student must demonstrate a high level of self-motivation, independence, and continuous engagement in the project over the entire two semesters.

 2. Scholarly Foundation